ARMmbed/mbed-client/docs/dev_man_serv_enable.md

         }
     }
 ```
-By default callbacks are handled in value_updated() function but application can also define callback function for individual resource.
+By default, callbacks are handled in the `value_updated()` function but the application can also define a callback function for an individual resource.

 Check the code snippet below for usage.

 ```